What Is Ib Search Virus

 - Fake tech support fraud.

-This is the main reason why you should consider removing Ib Search Virus from your Mac immediately.
+This is the main reason why you should consider removing this risky program from your Mac immediately.

 Before starting to follow the steps below, be advised that you should first do the following preparations:

 - Backup your files in case the worst happens.